 The tradigital series #2 - 'fallen angels' was created in response to the works of William Blake.

 The fine art prints as well as the tradigital art series are created in limited editions from her original pencil on paper drawings and are available for purchase on this site - each print is signed and numbered by the artist and shipped worldwide.

 'Collage allows for unique, never-to-be-repeated images to be created with a serendipitous playfulness but one which could only spring from being fully in the moment.
 This series reflects and expands on the nature of human connection and the creation of memories.'

 P Gurgel-Segrillo is a member of the Visual Artists Ireland, registered with the Design & Crafts Council of Ireland and the London Assay Office.
 Selected CRAFTed and DesignSKILLS facilitator (Design and Crafts Council of Ireland's Education Panel).
 Thankful for the support of the New Irish Art Project and for the assistance of the Cork City Enterprise Office.

-P Gurgel-Segrillo is a member of CRAFTed: Crafts Council of Ireland's Education Panel which aims for the development and delivery of training programmes relating to the Visual Arts curriculum at primary (CRAFTed) and secondary (DesignSKILLS) levels, as well as, the delivery of CPD for Visual Arts teachers.
+Since 2012 P Gurgel-Segrillo has been a member of the Design and Crafts Council of Ireland's Education Panel which aims for the development and delivery of training programmes relating to the Visual Arts curriculum at primary (CRAFTed) and secondary (DesignSKILLS) levels, as well as, the delivery of CPD for Visual Arts teachers.